Pound sterling: Currency code

-The ISO 4217 currency code for sterling is "GBP", formed from the ISO 3166-1 alpha-2 code for the United Kingdom, "GB", and the first letter of "pound".
-Banking and finance often use the abbreviation stg or the pseudo-ISO code STG.
-The Crown Dependencies use their own abbreviations which are not ISO codes but may be used like them: GGP (Guernsey pound), JEP (Jersey pound) and IMP (Isle of Man pound).
-Stock prices are often quoted in pence, so traders may abbreviate the penny as GBX (sometimes GBp) when listing stock prices.
+The ISO 4217 currency code for sterling is "GBP", formed from the ISO 3166-1 alpha-2 code for the United Kingdom ("GB") and the first letter of "pound".

+In historical sources and some specialist banking uses, the abbreviation stg (in various styles) has been used to indicate sterling.
+Many stocks on the London Stock Exchange are quoted in penny sterling, using the unofficial code "GBX".

 Cable

 The exchange rate of sterling against the US dollar is referred to as "cable" in the wholesale foreign exchange markets.
 The origins of this term are attributed to the fact that from the mid-19th century, the sterling/dollar exchange rate was transmitted via transatlantic cable.

 Slang terms

 Historically almost every British coin had a widely recognised nickname, such as "tanner" for the sixpence and "bob" for the shilling.
 Since decimalisation these have mostly fallen out of use except as parts of proverbs.